 Olga Tokarczuk is the most critically-acclaimed and commercially successful Polish writer, particularly noted for the hallmark mythical tone of her writing.
 She is trained as a psychologist.
 She has published a collection of poems and several novels, as well as other books of shorter prose works.
 Her book Flights (published in English in 2017, translated by Jennifer Croft) won the Nike Award in 2008, Poland's major literary prize.
 For her novel Księgi Jakubowe (Jacob's Scriptures, to be published in English in 2019), Tokarczuk received the Nike Award again in 2015.
 She is the recipient of numerous European awards, including the German-Polish International Bridge Prize in 2015, a recognition extended to persons especially accomplished in the promotion of peace, democratic development and mutual understanding among the people and nations of Europe.
 In 2017, she became the first recipient of the newly established International Literature Prize of the Kulturhuset culture center in Stockholm for the novel Jacob’s Scriptures.

-Justyna Czechowska (JC): the premier of Spoor, you as screenwriter, and the film’s director, Agnieszka Holland, were described as prophets.
+Justyna Czechowska (JC): At the premiere of Spoor, you as screenwriter, and the film’s director, Agnieszka Holland, were described as prophets.
 The film, about hunting and its fatal impact, as well as attempts to fight evils committed against nature, appears in cinemas at a moment when mass deforestation is taking place in Poland – made easier by the new directive from the Minister of Environment – and hunters make use of new privileges.
 Do you believe that art has an effective or at least prophetic power?

 Olga Tokarczuk (OT): Yes, funny, but art cannot be prophetic in the metaphysical sense.
 Artists become prophetic, while usually they manage to see the smallest details of coming changes.
 The prophecy in Spoor is nothing unusual.
 Eight years ago, when I was writing Drive Your Plough Over the Bones of the Dead, upon which the script is based, patriarchal attitudes to nature were clearly visible in attempts to control the protected wilderness in the Białowieża National Forest, and it has long been evident that the hunting lobby is very strong in the Polish parliament, and is moving uncompromisingly to fulfill its ambitions.
 I visited the Białowieża Forest then, and the atmosphere was already very tense.
 There was tension between ecologists and people with traditional, patriarchal ways of thinking who treat nature as a reservoir of goods that must be used.
 I made a connection between various facts and interwove them with the story of an elderly lady who becomes the avenger.
 It is rather more futurological thinking than prophetic.